3 Days in London Itinerary | The Perfect 72 Hours in London

 London gives you a bit of everything.
 The city offers a blend of fascinating history and modern culture, with some of the best museums, architecture, attractions, and a buzzing nightlife scenery set to entertain one and all.

-This 3 day itinerary is designed for London first-time visitors and includes both cultural and historical places to visit in London.
+This 3-day itinerary is designed for London first-time visitors and includes both cultural and historical places to visit in London.
 Places that everyone visiting the capital for the first time should see.

 One of the best ways to tick off all the best London attractions during a short visit is to make use of a sightseeing pass.
 The London Pass is a winning option, so I’ll break it down below.

-The London Pass is a prepaid card that is designed to give you free entry to top tourist attractions in London.
+✅ The London Pass is a prepaid card that is designed to give you free entry to top tourist attractions in London.

 You can get your London Pass here.
-One of my tips for before visiting London is to check the opening hours of London’s different landmarks before travelling since these can vary depending on the season and day of the week.
+One of my tips before visiting London is to check the opening hours of London’s different landmarks before travelling since these can vary depending on the season and day of the week.

 3 Day London Itinerary | How to Spend 3 Days In London